jj-tsao/reelix-ai/README.md

 The endpoint uses a **ticket store** (memory or Redis) with idle and absolute TTLs to hold LLM prompts and guard access by user id.

 ### 3) Vibe Query (`/query`)
 Explore by vibe with free-form natural language and optional filters (providers, genres, release years, media type).
-The request → stream flow mirrors the For-You feed:

 1) `POST /recommendations/interactive`
 - Runs the interactive recipe (dense + BM25 + metadata + CE reranker) to fetch ~20 top candidates.
-- Builds an LLM prompt with those candidates and user taste context if signed in.
+- Builds the LLM prompt with those candidates and (if signed in) your taste context.
-- Streams the final recommendations and their “why” write-ups as the response body (text stream).
+- **Streams** the final recommendations **and** their “why” write-ups directly as the response body (text stream).

 This flow uses the same ticket store (memory or Redis) with idle and absolute TTLs to hold LLM prompts and guard access by user id.